What is a laser cutter?

-For the laser cutter you need files that have been created in a 2D or 3D drawing program.
-For the lines you want to have cut, you take the thinnest possible red line (RGB: R=255) of your software program.
+For the laser cutter you need files that have been made in a 2D- or 3D drawing program.
+For the lines that you want to cut, you take the thinnest possible line in your software package.

 The laser cutter has 3 settings: engraving, cutting and 'fast-cutting' (= thin cutting line which does not cut through the material).
 In order to be able to use these three, you need to use the correct settings in your drawing program.